List of London railway stations

 Paddington is the main London terminus for trains from south Wales and the West of England.

-This is a list of the 356 railway passenger stations in and around London, England (340 being within the boundary of Greater London) in the national network where London area ticketing applies.
+This is a list of the railway passenger stations in the first six fare zones across London, England (the majority of which are within the boundary of Greater London), in the national network where London area ticketing applies.
 United Kingdom railway stations are grouped into one of a number of categories, ranging from A—national hub to F—small unstaffed bare platform.
 Many of the principal central London stations are managed by Network Rail and together form a London station group.
 Most other stations are managed by the train operating company that provides the majority of services at the station.
-The London Underground is the manager of some stations that are also served by other heavy rail services.
+London Underground is the manager of some stations that are also served by other heavy rail services.

 Scope

-Greater London is divided into 6 fare zones (with the exception of Stratford International, which is not in any fare zones), with Zone 1 being the central area and Zones 2–6 forming concentric rings around it.
-London zonal pricing is applied to journeys between stations wholly within Zones 1–6.
+Greater London is divided into six fare zones (with the exception of Stratford International, which is not in any fare zones), with zone 1 being the central area and zones 2–6 forming concentric rings around it.
+London zonal pricing is applied to journeys between stations wholly within zones 1–6.

 The list includes National Rail stations within London fare zones 1–6, plus Stratford International.
 It does not include stations exclusively served by the London Underground, Tramlink and Docklands Light Railway.

-There are a number of stations designated as Zones 7, 8 or 9.
-These zones are totally outside Greater London where London area rail ticketing doesn't apply, and are treated differently compared to stations within Zones 1–6, therefore they are excluded from the scope of this article.
+There are a number of stations designated as zones 7, 8 or 9.
+These zones are totally outside Greater London where London area rail ticketing doesn't apply, and are treated differently compared to stations within zones 1–6, therefore they are excluded from the scope of this article.